Daymare: 1998: Reception

-Daymare: 1998 received "mixed or average reviews" from critics.
+Daymare: 1998 received "mixed or average reviews" from critics, according to the review aggregation website Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received weak approval, being recommended by only 18% of critics.

 IGN Italy gave it a 6.8, finding it to be a difficult game, which tried to live up to the hype and ambition of its developers while at the same time presenting very good ideas that deserved greater attention.
 The experience was mentioned as the one with flaws that often outweighed the strengths, with the possibility that a sequel would find its rightful place.

 Multiplayer.it noted that Daymare: 1998 is a well-made survival horror game that, although suffering from limitations imposed by production resources, would certainly attract fans of the genre, tracing it back to the golden days of survival horror.
 The reviewer focused on the bosses, finding them not exactly memorable, and the style of normal enemies not overly remarkable.

 Eurogamer Italy awarded it a 7 out of 10, stating that the title was focused more on hardcore fans of the horror pursued by Resident Evil and less to the more nostalgic of the more reasoned and less action-focused approach, revealing in its own way a rewarding experience, but not recommended for beginners.
 Bloody Disgusting saw it as a tribute to the horror games of the past, however showing a short longevity and some technical defects, which according to the reviewer, however, did not significantly impact his judgment, considering also that it was the product of a small studio; he concluded by advising anyone looking for a 90s-style survival horror to give it a try.